knowledgeboard/knowledgeboard.github.io/templates/blog.md

 does not fully appreciate how much I have helped around here and how benefitial it was.
 I'm really happy that she sees it in this way and I hope the others have a similar point of view about it!

+### 2024-07-17 14:00

+Dr. Jankowski - Marcus made it 👏!

+### 2024-07-17 22:30

+A prodcutive day, writing some manuals for my conversion script.
+Tried to do the problem specific optimization but it got so convoluted for probably not much of a gain at the end so I got rid of it.

+Came home to do some cooking and laundry.
+And took a rest day otherwise, while talking with at the end Fabiona.